Iranian Female Soccer Fan Dies After Setting Herself on Fire

 An Iranian female soccer fan who set herself on fire a week ago after being banned under Islamic sharia law from watching her favourite team play has died.

 Radio Farda reports the 29-year-old, named only as Sahar, was detained by police while trying to get into the match in the Azadi Stadium in Tehran, Iran.
+She was disguised as a man at the time of her arrest.

+It is believed she set herself on fire upon learning she could spend six months in prison for her “crime,” AP reported.

 Her story has been followed closely by Iranians around the world who used the hashtag “blue girl” – a reference to the colors of her favourite team, Esteqlal of Tehran.